 Thank you for your interest in interning with Open Table Nashville!
 Before filling out the application (by clicking on the link above), please read over the application sections below.

 At Open Table Nashville, we accept interns for fall and spring semesters and over the summer.
 Our internship program is designed as a hands-on learning experience that fosters personal growth, leadership, professional skills, and a deeper understanding of how to break cycles of poverty and homelessness.
-Our interns not only have access to supervised, hands-on outreach experience, but they also have access to trainings, educational resources, and best practices in the field of homeless outreach.
+Our interns not only have access to supervised, hands-on outreach experience, but they also have access to trainings, educational resources, and evidence-based practices in the field of homeless outreach.
 We gear our internships to the educational goals of each intern and provide a reflection component that fosters personal growth.
-While some of our interns choose to focus on homeless outreach or social work, others choose to focus on advocacy, policy, development, or chaplaincy in an interfaith context.
+While some of our interns choose to focus on homeless outreach or social work, others choose to focus on advocacy, policy, development, communications, or chaplaincy in an interfaith context.

 Serving at OTN demands flexibility, patience, and an openness to give of yourself and receive from others without judgment.
 It also requires a willingness to work for personal and societal transformation.
 In all our work, we are called to practice hospitality and kindness.
 We are not here to simply provide services, but to share love, compassion, and community with our friends on the streets and to build a more just society.